 1. Attend community college

 Attending community college for your first two years of school can cut your overall costs tremendously.
 An average year at a community school runs you just over $2,000, according to Bankrate.
 If you’re worried about discrepancies between two-year and four-year school classes, keep in mind that a community college’s curriculum may be quite similar to your school of choice; many schools have articulation agreements—formal arrangements that allow certain course work at one institution to be accepted at another institution for credit—for this very reason.
-You just need to make sure all of your credits transfer over.
+You just need to make sure all your credits transfer over.

 2. Stay in state